recallnet/trading-simulator/README.md

 ### API Secret Encryption

-For enhanced security, API secrets are stored using a dual approach:
+For enhanced security, API secrets are stored using:
-- A bcrypt hash of the API secret for authentication
 - An AES-256-CBC encrypted version of the raw API secret for HMAC signature validation

 This approach ensures: